 Susan Kruse and Colleen Batey

 Freswick Links on Freswick Bay in Caithness (MHG1669) has evidence of occupation from the Mesolithic through to medieval and modern times.
-Today several structures are visible, and the scars of World War II sand quarries.
-There was an Iron Age broch, several Norse structures, mausoleum, doocot and a castle.
+Today several structures are visible, as well as scars from World War II sand quarries.
+There was an Iron Age broch, several Norse structures, a mausoleum, a doocot and a castle.
 The area is subject to coastal erosion.

 The excavations and survey undertaken by Christopher Morris and Colleen Batey with a team from Durham University in the 1980s focussed on Pictish and Norse settlement evidence, building on previous fieldwork by Tress Barry, Edwards, Curle and Childe.
 The excavated sites included middens, roundhouses, remains of an Iron Age broch and Norse houses, and a long cist burial (summarised in Morris et al 1995, 1ff).
 Colleen Batey has published many of the finds, including some in private ownership (Batey 1987).

 The Durham University project undertook widespread environmental and zoological evidence, providing a wealth of data.
 However, the sheer amount of material, different periods of excavation and techniques, with only a limited number of radiocarbon dating in well defined sequences means that the detailed picture is still difficult to synthesise.
 It is however clear that there were extensive expanses of midden debris from the Pictish period and deep, complex fish-rich middens throughout the full length of the site for the Late Norse period.
 The crucial interface between Pictish and Viking presence was not identified at the site.